Scutching: Cotton scutching

-Before cotton is processed, it has to be cleaned of its seeds and other impurities, which, in the early days, was done by spreading the raw cotton on a mesh and beating it with sticks, a process known as willowing or batting.
+Before cotton is processed, it has to be cleaned of its seeds and other impurities.
+In the early days, this was done by spreading the raw cotton on a mesh and beating it by hand with sticks, a process known as willowing or batting.
 A scutching machine for cotton (known as a scutcher) was invented in 1797, but did not get much attention until it was introduced in the cotton mills of Manchester in 1808 or '09.
 By 1816, scutchers had been generally adopted.

 The scutching machine passes the cotton through a pair of rollers, then strikes it with iron or steel bars, called beaters.
 The rapidly turning beaters strike the cotton hard and knock the seeds out.
 This process is done over a series of parallel bars, allowing the seeds to fall through.
 At the same time, air is blown across the bars, which carries the cotton into a cotton chamber.
 The end result is a continuous sheet of cotton wadding known as a lap, ready for the next stage of the production process, known as carding.